-- 1. Preserved trees shall be protected with high visibility barriers around the protected root zone.
+- Preserved trees shall be protected with high visibility barriers around the protected root zone.
 The protected root zone shall be a radius one and a half (1 1⁄2) feet from the trunk for every one (1) inch of the tree caliper. - 1.
-Barriers shall not be supported by the trees. - 2.
+Barriers shall not be supported by the trees and shall be removed upon completion or abandonment of the construction project. - 2.
 No grading, demolition, trenching, operation or storage of equipment, or other activity shall occur in the protected root zone. - 3.
-Where the Zoning Administrator determines that irreparable damage has occurred to a tree credited for preservation, the tree shall be removed and replaced in size and quantity as required in this section and having been given credit for.
+Where the Zoning Administrator determines that irreparable damage has occurred to a tree credited for preservation, the tree shall be removed and replaced in size and quantity as required in this Section and having been given credit for.